amaterasu-uwu-xd/termlaunch/README.md

 Make sure you have `$HOME/.cargo/bin` in your `$PATH`.

-### Cloning the repository
+## Building from source
-You can clone the repository using the following command:
+If you want to build it from source, you can clone the repository and build it using cargo.
+Make sure you have Rust and Cargo installed.
+You can install them using [rustup](https://rustup.rs/).
+Requires `1.85.0` or higher.
 ```bash
 cd ~/Downloads
 git clone https://github.com/amaterasu-uwu-xd/termlaunch